-Three candidates sponsored by the Woods Hole Sea Grant program are among the finalists for the 2021 class of the John A. Knauss Marine Policy Fellowship program.
-The announcement was made on July 21 by NOAA and the National Sea Grant College Program.
+Two candidates sponsored by the Woods Hole Sea Grant program for the 2021 class of the John A. Knauss Marine Policy Fellowship program recently received their placements.

 Each year, approximately 70 finalists are selected nationally for the prestigious Fellowship to spend a year in Washington, D.C., working in Congress or the Executive Branch on critical marine policy and resource management issues.